 The Genesis of the Project and it`s Reception

-sequels fullheartedly (at least for a while, since there haven't been any sequels announced after Frozen II), we'll have to remember that the fate of a Disney sequel used to be a very glum and unfortunate one.
+sequels fullheartedly (and how we`re getting sequels now with Moana, Zootopia and Frozen), we'll have to remember that the fate of a Disney sequel used to be a very glum and unfortunate one.
 The Rescuers Down Under had unfortunately underperformed theatrically.
 So the pure idea of a sequel was not a foolproof one (even Michael Eisner and Peter Schneider were skeptical about the idea of a Disney sequel nonetheless.
-For diminishing the quality of the classics)
+For diminishing the quality of the classics).

 The Overall Reputation of The Return of Jafar & My Own Personal History With It